zanuka/leaderport-core-ui/README.md

 ![Valkran](images/NorseValkyrieSoars.jpg)

-The name Valkran is a powerful fusion of two key concepts: 'Valk' and 'Ran'.
+The name Valkran is a fusion of two key concepts: 'Valk' and 'Ran'.

 'Valk' is derived from Valkyrie, the formidable female warriors of [Norse legend](https://en.wikipedia.org/wiki/Valkyrie) chosen by Odin to select the most worthy warriors for Valhalla.
 This symbolizes our leaderboard system's ability to:
    - Select and showcase top performers (like Valkyries choosing the best warriors)